I’m always excited about discovering fun Chinese learning toys, including this Chinese Stroke Order Puzzle Set from Play乐学 (PlayLeXue).

 - Guide for learning and playing

-You can also buy the accompanying Chinese stroke order play dough cards separately or as part of a bundle with the acrylic puzzle.
+You can buy the accompanying Chinese stroke order play dough cards separately or as part of a bundle with the acrylic puzzle.

-How to play and learn with the Chinese Stroke Order Acrylic Puzzle Set:
+6 ways to play and learn with the Chinese Stroke Order Acrylic Puzzle Set:

 - Complete the puzzle by removing the acrylic stroke pieces and teaching your child how to properly orient each piece.